graceo246/Tableau-Sales-Dashboard/README.md

 The detailed data cleaning process, including the following steps, is documented in the Jupyter Notebook (data_cleaning.ipynb):

-1.Importing the raw Superstore and customer data.
+1. Importing the raw Superstore and customer data.

-2.Merging the datasets to create a new dataset.
+2. Merging the datasets to create a new dataset.

-3.Correcting data types
+3. Correcting data types

-4.Handling missing values.
+4. Handling missing values.

-5.Creating new columns.
+5. Creating new columns.

-6.Saving the processed data to a CSV file for use in Tableau.
+6. Saving the processed data to a CSV file for use in Tableau.

 ### To view the full data cleaning process, open and run the 'Superstore Cleaning.ipynb' file in Jupyter Notebook.

-## Tableau Dasboard
+## Tableau Dashboard

 The processed dataset was used to build the Sales Dashboard.